dewelobya/100daysofpython/README.md

 Master Python by building 100 projects in 100 days.

-Learn data science, automation, build websites, games and apps!
+Learning data science, automation, build websites, games and apps...

 Consisting selected projects from the course on Udemy.com by [Dr. Angela Yu](https://www.udemy.com/course/100-days-of-code/)